AkramNsir/ATM-app/README.md

 ## Installation
 To set up the project locally, follow these steps:

+## Installation
+To set up the project locally, follow these steps:

   1. Ensure you have the following installed on your system:
     * **Java IDE:** A Java Integrated Development Environment (IDE) is required.
 You can use any IDE of your choice, such as Eclipse, IntelliJ IDEA, or NetBeans.
     * **Java Card Development Kit:** Download and install the appropriate Java Card Development Kit.